guardian/price-migration-engine/docs/the-journey-of-a-cohort-item.md

 ### Cancelled processing stage

-A Zuora cancellation (indicated by `ZuoraCancellation`), as well as when the cohort item doesn't need to be price risen (indicated by `NoPriceIncrease`), are the to non error ways that the engine can put a cohort item in.
+A Zuora cancellation (indicated by `ZuoraCancellation`), as well as when the cohort item doesn't need to be price risen (indicated by `NoPriceIncrease`), are the two non error ways that the engine can put a cohort item in.
 Another terminaal state, and in fact that most general terminal state is `Cancelled`

 ```
 CohortItem(